 Throughout the process, our client would ask questions like “Where will I find the paint colors?”
 “How will I know how big the lights should be?”
 “Where can I find those potted plants?”
 And my answer is always, “It will all be on your shopping list!”

 The shopping list is exactly that, a spreadsheet showing each area of the space, every piece and finish that goes into it, where to order, how many, how big ALL the details you need.
 We make it editable so you can add columns for things like price, shipping and ordered.
 Clients love the shopping list.
 They can go down the list one by one and start ordering and track everything in one place.
 It’s also a handy sheet to reorder something that has been damaged or a paint that needs touching up.

 Our client was so excited for her “design reveal” meeting with her team.
 She knew she had a solid plan, beautiful design and all the tools she needed to implement everything on her own.
 We have no doubt her dispensary will be a success and are so excited for the grand opening photos to share with you.

 We love this space and are so excited for construction to begin shortly.
 Are you ready to take your brainstorms to the next level?
 Looking to furnish or redesign your space but don’t want to spend hours online searching?
 Need cannabis specific design and resources?
-Book your free discovery call and let’s talk!
+Book your free design map session and let’s talk!